-- 1. Public Works is currently drafting the improvement plan for the Departments Operations Center (DOC).
+- 1. Public Works has drafted the improvement plan for the DOC.
 The report is based on the lessons learned from the reconnaissance tours of several local Emergency Operations Centers, including local government and utility agencies.
-Based on the needs of the Department, the DOC Improvement Plan will include facility upgrades, improved power and communications reliability, a new video wall and additional audiovisual technology to allow a stronger connectivity from the field to the DOC. - 2.
-Public Works along with the assistance of a consultant has completed the initial stages of the Continuity of Operations Plan (COOP).
-Each Core Services Area has completed a Business Impact Analysis (BIA) and is working on completing the elements of their COOP Plan.
-The estimated date of completion of the Department's COOP Plan is late in the Fourth Quarter.
+The DOC Improvement Plan includes facility upgrades, improved power, and communications reliability, a new video wall and additional audiovisual technology to allow a stronger connectivity from the field to the DOC and further support services to the public. - 2.
+Public Works completed a COOP.
+The COOP identifies the essential functions and processes that must be continued or resumed rapidly after a disruption.
+Each Core Services Area analyzed their essential processes and completed a Business Impact Analysis.
+The initial COOP was completed in December 2018, and identifies the resources needed to restore essential processes.
+The planning effort will continue, as further details and interdependencies will be analyzed and incorporated into the plan.
+COOP trainings and exercises are also being planned.